 That Bum Bum Cream everyone’s raving about?
 It’s from Brazilian brand Sol de Janeiro.
 We also love Brazil’s natural ingredients such as Caryocar (in BYBI’s Babe Balm).
 But perhaps their best export is the Brazilian blow dry, a gift from a nation of women with hard to tame hair.
-We thank them.
+Brazil, we thank you.

 Did you know M.A.C is originally Canadian, from Toronto?
 And RMS Beauty and Nudestix and Deciem?
 We also love the Canadian brand Masque Bar, the clever company that does all sorts of masks from Peel-Off Foil Masks to d-i-y Modelling Masks.

 …is for Danish. we’re thinking of the natural skincare brand Nouri, the colour brand Stromborg, Kjaer Weis by make-up artist Kirsten Kjaer-Weis, and all that other clean, Nordic, loveliness.